NSTAdventure/BlockVendor-NeverLand-/README.md

 We block them to prevent telemetry collect and send your Data to the company

-We also want to make vendor devices bloatware free
+We also want to make vendor devices can claim back it's Privacy!

 3. Do this blocklist can working on both non root
 And rooted devices?